coinlab/bitcoin-docs/readme.md

 ## Building

 Documents are written in [Markdown] format and designed to be easy to edit and repurpose.
 This direction contains generated HTML and PDF version as well.
-We use the [XHTML2PDF] converter for generating PDF documents.
+We use the [XHTML2PDF] (aka *pisa*) converter for generating PDF documents.

+    pip install reportlab xhtml2pdf

+*Note: I had errors installing xhtml2pdf from pip - using the current github repo and running setup.py fixed it.*

 For example, to generate HTML and PDF versions type: